Chemaclass/chemaclass.com/content/blog/2022-06-08-the-path-to-seniority-in-software.md

 +++
-title = "The path to seniority in software" description = "Unfortunately, the seniority level is more polluted by marketing and politics than in reality.
-I've always been surrounded by people who claimed been seniors when in the reality only a few I could consider as such."
+title = "The path to seniority in software" description = "The seniority in our software industry is more polluted by marketing and politics than in reality.
+What can we do about it?"
 [taxonomies]
 tags = [ "software", "tech-lead", "team-work", "knowledge-sharing" ]
 [extra]